jacoballen4534/Cruise-Controller/submission/README.md

    Note: This will create a new folder at <path/to/project>/cs723-as2/Build_For_Tests

 4. Select a test option (1 for individual tests, 2 for all tests)

+# Common Issues
+Sometimes when moving the project between Windows and Ubuntu, some files might have incorrect line endings (CRLF) causing the bash scripts to fail.
+If encountered, replace line endings from within VS Code (or your favourite text editor) to be just LF.